arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Route 53.md

 -   **NS** (Name Servers) - controls how traffic is routed for a domain
 - **Alias** - maps a hostname to an AWS resource
 	- **AWS proprietary**
-	- Can point to root and non-root domains
+	- Can point to root (zone apex) and non-root domains
 	- **Alias Record is of type A or AAAA** (IPv4 / IPv6)
 	- Targets can be
 		- Elastic Load Balancers